JamesCBarry/Astra-Fellowship-Application/README.md

 Hello Astra Team!
 Thank you for considering my fellowship application.

+This page is both my portfolio, and a link to my games, since I only have one: Idle Brewery!

-Idle Brewery is my first game and nearly ready for release after 8 months of continuous work as a solo designer and programmer.
+While it’s still technically in beta, it’s nearly ready for release after just under a year of development (including 8-months of full time work as a solo designer and programmer).

-Though still early, this project has allowed invaluable opportunity for growth through iterative feedback, problem-solving complex challenges, and learning the realities of pushing a creative vision from concept to completion.
+This project has given me an invaluable opportunity for growth through iterative playtest feedback and learning the realities of what it takes to push a creative vision from concept to completion.

-Key features include resource management, strategic decision making, progressing through incremental improvements, and emergent complexity and depth through player experimentation and offline progress.
+Key features include resource management, strategic decision making, progressing through incremental improvements, and complexity and depth through player experimentation and offline progress.

-Future concepts aim to expand scope for futher storytelling, competitive multiplayer, and additional strategic mechanics.
+Future concepts aim to expand scope for further storytelling, competitive multiplayer, and additional strategic mechanics.

 Thank you again for your consideration and recognition of my passion, work, and dedication to this craft.

-I look forward to (hopefully) speaking with you about the Fellowship at Astra.
+I look forward to hopefully speaking with you about the Fellowship at Astra.

 Most importantly, I hope you enjoy the game.